clitetailor/cursornext/docs/01-parsing-patterns.md

 # Parsing Patterns

-In cursornext, there are four basic functions that we would use frequently:
+A cursor provides general interfaces to interact with the document.
+There are four basic functions that a cursor can perform:

 - Move
 - Test